eman1986/eman1986/README.md

 I'm a software developer in Grand Rapids, MI, I've been programming since 2001 when I was in high school and professionally since 2009.
 I first started with web design, then moved into web development and now I've moved into the mobile development space.

-- 🔭 I’m currently working on Android & iOS development T my workplace
+- 🔭 I’m currently working on Android & iOS development at my workplace
 - 🌱 I’m currently learning Swift as I port my companies Xamarin app to a native app
 - ⚡ Fun fact #1: I love learning new things regarding programming and always looking to try new languages
 - ⚡ Fun fact #2: I like to watch anime, speficially slice of life ones

+I currently don't have any side projects going on, but looking to get to that soon.

 <!--
 **eman1986/eman1986** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.